nclient/NClient/README.md

     ...
     .Build();
 ```
-You can also create your own implementation of transport and pass it to the `UsingCustomTransport` method:
+If you are not satisfied with HTTP transport, you can implement your own and use it in the client.
+To do this, you will need to create your custom implementation of transport and pass it to the `UsingCustomTransport` method:
 ```C#
 ITransportProvider<TRequest, TResponse> myTransportProvider = ...;
 ITransportRequestBuilderProvider<TRequest, TResponse> myTransportRequestBuilderProvider = ...;